kmlawson/east-asia-and-the-world-mo3936/assignments.md

 * Does the essay show a good understanding of the sources used, and use them effectively in supporting my argument?
 * Does the essay avoid long quotations from secondary works whenever possible?
 * Have I used a variety of appropriate sources?
-* Did I make connections between my essay and the readings and discussions througout the semester in the module?
+* Did I make connections between my essay and the readings and discussions throughout the semester in the module?
 * Does the essay retain a strong focus on the main argument, and avoid passages which stray significantly from the main points?
 * Does the essay avoid being a summary or introduction to a particular topic, event, or person in order to make a clear argument that is falsifiable?
 * Does the essay consider alternative explanations, acknowledge inconvenient facts, and point out sources or historians who may have differing approaches?